 Aalborg CSP received an order from the Danish utility and energy supply company SK Forsyning to deliver a 8 MWth solar heating plant consisting of flat solar-thermal collectors.
 The system is integrated with SK Forsyning's existing energy infrastructure - including a biomass boiler - for a more flexible energy supply.

 Matching the client's energy needs with the right technology

-Aalborg CSP received the order from the Danish utility and energy supply company SK Forsyning to deliver the 8 MWth solar heating plant.
-The solar heating plant is to be integrated with the district heating plant’s new biomass boiler and will supplement the delivery of energy to the plant’s existing customers in Korsør as well as the many future district heating customers in Halskov.
+The 11,733 m solar field, which is located in Halsskov near Korsør, consists of highly efficient double-glazed flat solar-thermal collectors capable of producing 6,500 MWh heat annually.
+The solar heating plant is integrated with the district heating plant’s existing biomass boiler and is supplementing the delivery of energy to the plant’s existing customers in Korsør as well as the many future district heating customers in Halsskov.